-The idea of proofing yeast originally came about as a way of “proving” that the yeast was still active.
+The idea to proof yeast originally came about as a way of “proving” that the yeast was still active.
 This was back in the days when yeast had a lot shorter shelf-life and bakers couldn’t always be sure their yeast was still good.
 Nowadays, yeast can be refrigerated or frozen for about a year and still work just fine.
-But unless you’re baking every day, we still think proofing yeast is a good idea.
+With that said, unless you’re baking every day, we still think proofing yeast is a good idea.

-Below is a simple tutorial for proofing yeast making sure it is still “alive” and ready to bake your bread dough.
+Below is a simple tutorial to proof yeast making sure it is still “alive” and ready to bake your bread dough.

 If you are a seasoned bread maker, you know all yeast needs to multiply and grow in a sympathetic environment.
 The correct environment includes moisture, food, and a warm temperature.